Sorry, you need to enable JavaScript to visit this website.

 Treatment-related weight gain seems to disproportionately affect:

-Black people were more likely to gain weight than people belonging to other ethnic groups.
+• Black people were more likely to gain weight after starting treatment than people belonging to other racial groups

 Talk to your doctor icon

-Talk to your doctor to learn if you’re at risk for HIV treatment-related weight gain.
+Talk to your healthcare provider to learn if you’re at risk for HIV treatment-related weight gain.